“Autoportrait”

 In 1863, his brother wrote, “he works furiously and thinks only of one thing, his painting” and that passion is seen in this work.
 This painting remained with Degas until his death.
 At that time, it was given to his family, and remained with them until 1927 when it was sold as part of Degas’s brother’s estate sale.

-In 2012, this painting was up for sale in a Sotheby’s auction.
+In 2012, this painting sold at a Sotheby’s art auction.
 Today, “Autoportrait” is currently in a private collection.

 For more on Edgar Degas, please visit his short biography here.